EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.image.md

 ### imUtil.image.find_within_radius_cell

 Find points within a radius from a list of coordinates.
-Package: imUtil.image Description: Given a list of coordinates within an array, return for each coordinate a vector (within a cell array) of indices of
+Package: imUtil.image Description: Given a list of coordinates within an array, return for each coordinate a vector (within a cell array) of indices of the points in the image